dune-universe/dune-universe/packages/key-parsers.1.2.1/README.md

   [RFC 5280](https://tools.ietf.org/html/rfc5280#appendix-A)
 - DER encodings of DSA, EC and DH Parameters and Private keys as produced by OpenSSL commands such as `dsaparam` and `gendsa`

+### `Pgp`

+Parsers for PGP (Pretty Good Privacy) encodings of DSA, RSA and Elgamal Public and Private keys and user IDs as defined in [RFC 4880] (https://datatracker.ietf.org/doc/html/rfc4880) Note that the parsers in this module expect raw byte string.
+They don't handle PEM armoring nor decode Base64 or hex.

 ### `Ltpa`